decred/dcrdevdocs/docs/core-blockchain-concepts/blockchain.md

 Transaction outputs that have not been spent are called Unspent Transaction Outputs (UTXOs).
 For a payment to be valid, it must only contain UTXOs as inputs.

-For more on transactions, see the [Transactions page](transactions.md).